-Our view on inflation is that we're looking at a 'frictional’ inflation rather than structural.
-Driven by bottlenecks that we've been seeing in supply chains and disruption in production lines and in logistics.
+Our view on inflation is that we're looking at a frictional inflation rather than structural.
+Driven by bottlenecks that we've been seeing in supply chains, disruptions in production lines and in logistics.
 But we're not going to be clear about this point until the middle of this year, so frictional inflation is likely to last for longer than we initially expected.

-The point of focus is wage inflation because that's by far the biggest contributor to structural inflation.
-At the moment, what we're observing on wage inflation is a pickup.
-[We’re] not saying that's unusual at this phase in the economic cycle but we're keeping a close eye on wage inflation as a potential biggest contributor to structural inflation.
+The point of focus is wage inflation because that's by far the biggest contributor to structural inflation and at the moment what we're observing on wage inflation is a pickup but not saying that's unusual at this phase in the economic cycle.
+But we're keeping a close eye on wage inflation as a potential biggest contributor to structural inflation.

 3. Valuation Discipline and Quality Growth

 On valuation it's important to highlight that our valuation framework is long-term.
-It's consistent in terms of structure and we are using a disciplined approach to discount rates.
+It's consistent in terms of structure and we are using a discipline approach to discount rates.

-The discount rates that we're using are significantly higher than the current bond yields (that have been rising in the past couple of quarters) and this ensures conservativeness in our approach and also ensures that our fair value assessments do not drop as bond yields increase.
+Our discount rates that we're using are significantly higher than the current bond yields that have been rising in the past couple of quarters.
+And this ensures conservativeness in our approach and ensures that our fair value assessments do not drop as bond yields increase.

-There is stability in our evaluation frameworks; there is conservativeness to ensure that we're not just buying businesses whose upside only depends on a low bond yield environment and that can, of course, change when bond deals environment changes currently is the case.
+There is stability in our evaluation frameworks, there is conservativeness to ensure that we're not just buying businesses whose upside only depends on low bond yields environment, and that can of course change when bond deals environment changes currently is the case.

-Finally, the point to highlight is that the parts of the quality growth space that could be most at risk in a rising bond yield environment (in our view) are companies that are loss-making and whose path to profitability is quite long.
+Finally the point to highlight is that parts of the quality growth space that could be most at risk in a rising bond yield environment in our view our companies are loss making and whose path to profitability is quite long.

-The funds that we manage have got very little to no exposure to these type of businesses.
-And where we have exposure, the path to profitability is actually quite rapid, based on our forecast.
+The funds that we manage have got very little to no exposure to this type of businesses.
+Now where we have exposure the path to profitability is actually quite rapid, based on our forecast.